 The Keepsake Chronicles

-In West Africa, griots—storytellers, historians, and musicians—kept the genealogies of kingdoms alive through rhythm and song.
-In ancient Greece, bards recited long epic poems like the Iliad and Odyssey entirely from memory, while Norse skalds performed sagas that recorded the deeds of ancestors.
+In West Africa, griots preserved the genealogies of kingdoms through performance.
+In ancient Greece, bards recited epics like The Iliad and The Odyssey from memory.
+Norse skalds told stories of ancestors and heroes through oral poetry.

 “See the connectivity between all of the elements, between the sky, between the Earth, between the water, between magnificent sacred sites that are in the landscape that connect our people through this ancient wisdom and these ancient stories in song”